Gavinzj/Modularity_based_Hypergraph_Clustering_code/README.md

 ------------------------------------------------------------------------------------------------------------

 Sample Task-4.
-Calculate the running time of method PIC with optimization technique 1 (PIC_prune1) on data set citeseer_cociting.
+Do the clustering using method PIC with optimization technique 1 (PIC_prune1) on data set citeseer_cociting.

 Commands:<br/>
 citeseer_cociting<br/>
-runningTime PIC_prune1 0.31 20<br/>
+Clustering PIC_prune1 0.31 0.31 20<br/>
 0<br/>
 <br/>

 Output:<br/>
-The running time would be saved under the folder data/citeseer_cociting/clustering/pic/.
+The clustering results obtained would be stored under the folder data/citeseer_cociting/clustering/pic/.

 ------------------------------------------------------------------------------------------------------------

 Sample Task-5.
-Calculate the running time of method PIC with optimization technique 2 (PIC_prune2) on data set citeseer_cociting.
+Do the clustering using method PIC with optimization technique 2 (PIC_prune2) on data set citeseer_cociting.

 Commands:<br/>
 citeseer_cociting<br/>
-runningTime PIC_prune2 0.31 20<br/>
+Clustering PIC_prune2 0.31 20<br/>
 0<br/>
 <br/>

 Output:<br/>
-The running time would be saved under the folder data/citeseer_cociting/clustering/pic/.
+The clustering results obtained would be stored under the folder data/citeseer_cociting/clustering/pic/.

 ------------------------------------------------------------------------------------------------------------

 Sample Task-6.
-Calculate the running time of method PIC with optimization techniques 1 and 2 (PIC_prune12) on data set citeseer_cociting.
+Do the clustering using method PIC with optimization techniques 1 and 2 (PIC_prune12) on data set citeseer_cociting.

 Commands:<br/>
 citeseer_cociting<br/>
-runningTime PIC_prune12 0.31 20<br/>
+Clustering PIC_prune12 0.31 20<br/>
 0<br/>
 <br/>

 Output:<br/>
-The running time would be saved under the folder data/citeseer_cociting/clustering/pic/.
+The clustering results obtained would be stored under the folder data/citeseer_cociting/clustering/pic/.